 Introduction

-Hello, I'm Kanno from the Consulting Department, and I'm a big fan of La Mu supermarket.
+Hello, I'm Kannno from the Consulting Department, a big fan of La Moo supermarket.

-I gave a presentation titled "Let's Evaluate AI Agents with Amazon Bedrock AgentCore Evaluations!" at the JAWS-UG Osaka re:Invent re:Cap LT Conference held on Monday, January 26, 2026!
+I gave a presentation titled "Let's evaluate AI agents using Amazon Bedrock AgentCore Evaluations!" at the JAWS-UG Osaka re:Invent re:Cap LT Conference held on Monday, January 26, 2026!

-This event was a re:Invent 2025 recap Lightning Talk conference, with presentation slots of 1, 3, or 5 minutes to choose from.
+This event was a recap LT conference for re:Invent 2025, with presentation slots of 1, 3, or 5 minutes to choose from.
 I presented in the 5-minute slot.
-There was a unique rule that if the UFO team appeared, you would be forcibly ended (finishing too early was also not allowed), so I was nervous about fitting within the time limit...!
+There was a unique rule that if the UFO squad appeared, you would be forcibly stopped (but finishing too early was also not allowed), so I was nervous about keeping within the time limit...!

-Actually, re:Invent 2025 was my first attendance!
-Good memories include watching The Wizard of Oz at the Sphere and having a kind foreigner retrieve my earphones that I dropped on the airplane.
+Actually, last year's re:Invent 2025 was my first time attending!
+Good memories include watching The Wizard of Oz at the Sphere, and when I dropped my earphones on the plane but a kind foreigner picked them up for me.

-Among all the announcements, I personally wanted to talk about Amazon Bedrock AgentCore Evaluations, which I introduced in this Lightning Talk.
+Among the announcements, I personally wanted to talk about Amazon Bedrock AgentCore Evaluations, which is why I introduced it in this LT.

 Presentation Materials